 Diagnosing high blood pressure

-High blood pressure, also called hypertension, affects around 30% of people in England.
+High blood pressure, also called hypertension, affects around 1 in 3 men and women in the UK.
 However, many people don’t know they have it because it doesn’t usually cause any obvious symptoms, gaining it the nickname the ‘silent killer’.

 Untreated, high blood pressure increases a person's risk of having a heart attack or stroke.
 That's why all healthy adults over 40 should have their blood pressure checked at least every 5 years.